ZuzannaNogala/WeibullTestComparison/README.md

 right censoring
 (2022)](https://link.springer.com/article/10.1007/s00180-021-01178-0) by
-E. Bothma, J. S. Allison and I. J. H. Visagie with previously used test like Kolmogorov-Smirnov, Cramér von Mises, Liao and Shimokawa.
+E. Bothma, J. S. Allison and I. J. H. Visagie with previously used test like Kolmogorov-Smirnov, Cramér von Mises, Liao and Shimokawa and Krit.
 However, in my work, I compared these tests on a broader range of alternatives divided by the behavior of their hazard rate.

 The repository contains the following files: